What to expect on arrival to a U.S. port of entry

 Failure to provide proper documentation and to comply with the entry at procedures is cause to refuse the student or exchange visitor admission into the United States.
 In limited circumstances, if a student or exchange visitor is mostly, but not fully in compliance, he/she may be issued a Form I-515A, Notice to Student or Exchange Visitor.
 This form authorizes temporary admission for 30 days into the United States and requires the student or exchange visitor to take immediate action to submit proper documentation.
 Noncompliance with the directions contained on these forms can result in future adverse action.

 Following admission to the United States:

-You should report to the Office of Immigration Services (Polsky Building, Room 469) as soon as you arrive in Akron to validate your arrival to the United States.
+You should report to the Office of Immigration Services (Buchtel Hall, Room 202) as soon as you arrive in Akron to validate your arrival to the United States.
 If you do not do this, you will be forced to leave the United States after 30 days.
 Upon check-in, we will activate your SEVIS record and report to the U.S. Department of Homeland Security your arrival.

 You will also need to attend the International Student Orientation.
 More information is provided on a separate sheet in this packet.

 We are looking forward to welcoming you to The University of Akron!
 Have a nice trip!